-In non pandemic times we row and also race all year round, and our busiest racing season is during the winter months when increasing numbers of Clubs and Harker's Yard Gigs compete at different locations around the Essex coast with men's, women's and mixed crews.
-There was no racing in the 2020-2021 season but the 2021-2022 season started with the first event held here at Manningtree on $10^{\text{th}}$ October.
+We row and also race all year round, and our busiest racing season is during the winter months when increasing numbers of Clubs and Harker's Yard Gigs compete at different locations around the Essex coast with men's, women's and mixed crews.
+The 2023-24 Winter Series again started here at Manningtree with the first event on 1st October and continues through to March 2024.